skojaku/qstest/README.md

 Please cite

     Kojaku, S. and Masuda, N. "A generalised significance test for individual communities in networks".
-Preprint arXiv:????
-(2017)
+Preprint arXiv: 1712.00298 (2017)

 # Contents